Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

-Makes the orientation of the virtual Camera match the local frame of the Follow target, at the moment when the virtual Camera is activated or when the target is assigned.
+Makes the orientation of the virtual camera match the local frame of the Follow target, at the moment when the virtual camera is activated or when the target is assigned.
 This offset remains constant in world space.
-Also, the Camera does not rotate along with the target.
+The camera does not rotate along with the target.